FYSETC/FYSETC-S6/README.md

 ##### S6 v2.0

-If you are using S6 v2.0 , you can get the firmware from latest [Marlin bugfix-2.0.x branch](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x) , then enable following define in ```configuration.h``` file
+The firmware is in the `firmware` folder in this repository , you can also get the firmware from latest [Marlin bugfix-2.0.x branch](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x).
+You need to enable following define in ```configuration.h``` file

 ```#define MOTHERBOARD BOARD_FYSETC_S6_V2_0```